vishnugth/terraform/README.md

 var.my-var
 ```

-It is a best practice to define these variables under separate files.
+It is a best practice to define these variables definitions under separate files `variables.tf`.

 - `variables.tf`
-- ``

 **Variable validation:**